stdware/qwindowkit/README.md

 On macOS, this step can be skipped because it is better to use the buttons provided by the system.

-Last but not least, set hit-test visible hint to let `WidgetWindowAgent` know other widgets that desire to receive mouse events.
+Last but not least, set hit-test visible hint to let `WidgetWindowAgent` know which widgets are willing to receive mouse events.

 ```c++
 agent->setHitTestVisible(myTitleBar->menuBar(), true);
 ```

-The rest region within the title bar will be regarded as the draggable area for the user to move the window.
+The rest region within the title bar will be regarded as the draggable area for the user to move the window, and thus any QWidgets inside it will not receive any user interaction events such as mouse events/focus events/etc anymore, but you can still send/post such events to these widgets manually, either through Qt API or system API.

 <!-- #### Window Attributes (Experimental)